onap/vnfrqts-requirements/docs/Chapter8.rst

 R-37028: The VNF **MUST** be composed of one “base” module.

-R-40827: The VNF Vendor **MUST** enumerate all of the open source licenses their VNF(s) incorporate.
+R-40827: The VNF provider **MUST** enumerate all of the open source licenses their VNF(s) incorporate.

 R-95950: The VNF **MUST** provide a NETCONF interface fully defined by supplied YANG models for the embedded NETCONF server.